darraghoriordan/darragh-oriordan-com/src/pages/2020/03/11/decorator-caching-type-cachable-nestjs/index.md

 ## Creating the caching module

-You can add the functionality where ever you like but it is useful as a separate module where you can add it to your main module imports so it gets set up on application startup.
+You can add the functionality where ever you like but it is useful as a separate module where you can add it to your main module imports or a sub module so it gets set up on application startup or when needed.

-Otherwise I would add it to the main application module directly.
+Otherwise I would add the code to the main application module directly.

-Here is the code Most of these classes or enums would be in their own files.
+Here is the code.
+Most of these classes or enums would be in their own files.

 ```typescript
 /*